What Is the GDP Growth Rate?

 After the trough, GDP turns positive again.

 Contraction happened most recently in late 2008 and early 2009.
 U.S. GDP growth was negative for four quarters in a row.
 The last time this happened was during the Great Depression.
 The growth rate turned positive in Q2 2008.
 It then turned negative again, prompting concerns about a double-dip recession.
 In the 2001 recession, the growth rate had been negative for only two quarters.
-To see all occurrences of negative economic growth, see History of Recessions.
+The history of recessions details all the contractions since the Great Depression.

 The Bureau of Economic Analysis uses real GDP to measure the U.S. GDP growth rate.
 Real GDP takes out the effect of inflation.
 Even though the growth rate is reported quarterly, the BEA annualizes it.
 That's so it can compare growth to the previous year.
 In other words, in any given quarter, the BEA reports what GDP is for the year.
 That removes the effect of seasons.
 If the BEA didn't do this, you would see a huge jump in GDP and the growth rate in every fourth quarter.
 That's because the holiday shopping season accounts for the greatest portion of annual personal consumption.